 What is the formula for converting taper to degrees?

-Formula for the Taper Calculator.
-T = (dl – ds) / L.
+The Formula for the Taper Calculator T = (dl-ds)/L.

 Angle of taper in degrees = atan (0.5 x T)

-Diameter that is larger (dl), Diameter is smaller (ds), and The length of a workpiece (L).
+A diameter that is larger (dl), a diameter that is smaller (ds), and the length of a workpiece (L).

 What is the best way to test a taper?

-An instrument for measuring taper is taper ring gauge is employed.
+An instrument for measuring taper is a taper ring gauge, which is employed.

-Describe the method of generation of a long and small taper in a centre lathe?
+Describe the method of generation of a long and small taper in a center lathe?

 1. Form tool method; 2.
 Tailstock set over method; 3.
-Compound rest in lathe; 4.
-Taper turning attachment method are the four popular methods of generation to produce long and small taper turning in a centre lathe.
+Compound rest in a lathe; and 4.
+Taper turning attachment methods are the four popular methods of generation to produce long and small taper turnings in a center lathe.

-In a lathe, taper turning means to produce a_____ surface by gradually decreasing the value of diameter from a cylindrical work piece.
+In a lathe, taper turning means producing a cylindrical surface by gradually decreasing the diameter of the workpiece.

 a) conical surface